tiennou/Tank-Auth/README.md

 1. Add custom fields to your registration page
 1. Approve user registrations manually.
 They can register and activate but not enter until they are approved.
 By default, all registrants are auto-approved: `$config['acct_approval'] = TRUE`.
 1. Replaced the default captcha with [Cool Captcha](http://code.google.com/p/cool-php-captcha/)
+1. Custom views for basic notifications (no more editing the lang file)

-Checklist (what's left of it):
+Checklist (or what's left of it):

-1. **Beta testing in progress** - *Role-Based Access Control (RBAC) w/ user-level overrides*
+1. **Beta testing in progress** - Testing everything as a whole (almost there!)
-1. Custom controller to manage all landing pages
 1. Buy myself an ice cream

+Requested features:

+1. Nothing yet.

 Methods & Configurations
 ------------------------